evangowan/paleo_sea_level/scatch_datasets/Europe/iceland_readme.txt

-Icelandic alphabet:  Aa Áá Bb Dd Ðð Ee Éé Ff Gg Hh Ii Íí Jj Kk Ll Mm Nn Oo Óó Pp Rr Ss Tt Uu Úú Vv Xx Yy Ýý Þþ Ææ Öö.
+Icelandic alphabet:  Aa Áá Bb Dd Ðð Ee Éé Ff Gg Hh Ii Íí Jj Kk Ll Mm Nn Oo Óó Pp Rr Ss Tt Uu Úú Vv Xx Yy Ýý Þþ Ææ Öö. ±

 The following are described in NorddahlPetursson2005:

 NorddahlPetursson2005 -  The paper itself has new radiocarbon dates.
 Some do not have the details on elevation, so they could not be included.
 I took the location from Google Earth based on the location names.
 The radiocarbon dates from Auðbjargarstaðir, Rauðinúpur, and Tjarnargata do not have any elevation information, so they are not included.
-Tjarnargata

 NorddahlSaemundsson1999 - The Rauðamelur sedimentary sequence.
 From figure 3.3 in Norddahl and Petursson 2005, this section has two spit deposits that are from before and after that last glaciation of iceland.
 I ma the age of the MIS 3 whalebone at face value.
 The details of the elevation measurements are vague, except to say the outcrop is 20-25 m.  taken from a spit that is overlain by a lava flow that was subaerially erupted, and late Weichselian glaciation.
 Based on the description, this sand and gravel deposit is likely a beach or beach ridge deposit.
 I am taking this range as the elevation in both the pre and post glacial deposits, and considering it as a beach indicator.
 The location is taken from Google Earth based on the map in Norddahl and Petursson 2005.
 The range is taken from IMCalc.